Topics Map > Ed Tech Tools > CANVAS > Groups

 By understanding that Assign To is the execution point for all your visibility and timing decisions—and that Differentiation Tags simply feed into it—you can streamline your workflow and avoid duplicating items whenever you need to tailor content.

-Refer to the Functionality Comparison Table for a list of Assign To Features and how they compare to Sections, Groups, and Differentiation Tags.
+Refer to the Functionality Comparison Table to see how the Assign To feature compares with Groups, Sections, and Differentiation Tags.

 Functionality Comparison